 ‘Privacy ambassadors are accountable for local implementation’

-David Campos, general counsel and group chief privacy officer, Nestlé: “Building a privacy-first organisation begins by placing accountability on the wider team.
+“Building a privacy-first organisation begins by placing accountability on the wider team.
 Each team, in each country, needs to ensure they are accountable.
 This isn’t just the job of one person at the top.
 This approach has helped Nestlé implement privacy standards across a global organisation of more than 270,000 employees.”

 “My direct privacy team is accountable for global policy, standards, and governance, and then at a market level, a network of privacy ambassadors is accountable for local implementation.
 Our ambassadors are often from IT security, who understand the needs associated with data protection.
 Ambassadors come from legal, too.
 These ambassadors have a dotted line to me, ensuring they aren’t siloed from their local teams.
 We provide the support and tools they need to be successful, and we keep everyone connected through regular discussions.”

-“When it comes to privacy at Nestlé, we have three separate lines of defence.
+“When it comes to privacy at Nestlé, we have three separate lines of defense.
 The first line is every employee and executive who processes data.
 The second line is our privacy community, which I just mentioned.
 Our third line is internal auditors.
 Having auditors sends a message that we take this seriously.
 Auditors working at both a global and market-level – whether in Bangladesh or Italy – use the same, consistent framework to check and quickly identify any red flags so we can activate as necessary.”

 “Three years earlier, privacy was not so high on the agenda in the industry.
 As I look ahead, privacy is here to stay.
 Governments aren't just introducing laws, they’re also investing in regulators.
 This, I believe, is quite telling of where we are heading.
 Companies have to be ready for upcoming changes.”